bhardwaj-lab/sincei/README.md

 ## [Full Documentation](http://sincei.rtfd.io/)

+Please browse the full documentation for tutorials on how to use sincei on command line, as well as details of our python API.

 ## Installation

 sincei is a command line toolkit based on python3, and can be installed using [conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).